 Construction materials and fastenings, analysis and testing

-The most common techniques for fibreglass, timber and composite vessels, include percussion sounding and moisture testing for delamination, decay and the condition of cored structures.
+The two most common techniques for fibreglass, timber and composite vessels are percussion sounding and moisture testing.
+For delamination, decay and the condition of cored structures.

-Moulded fibreglass grid liners carrying the keel, mast compression, shroud loads and engine are common in modern yacht construction.
-Visual, sounding, moisture and physical analysis techniques are utilised to detect any delamination or disbonding as the result of a grounding.
+Moulded fibreglass grid liners carrying the keel, mast, shroud and engine loads are common in modern yacht construction.
+Visual, sounding, moisture and physical analysis techniques for any delamination as the result of a grounding.

 Laminate blister analysis is based on our shipwright repair experience.
 There are many authoritative essays explaining the condition, its chemistry and causes, and repair methods.